Dhaka: Climate

 Under the Köppen climate classification, Dhaka has a tropical savanna climate (Köppen Aw).
 The city has a distinct monsoonal season, with an annual average temperature of 26 C and monthly means varying between 19 C in January and 29 C in May.
 Approximately 87% of the average annual rainfall of 2123 mm occurs between May and October.

-According to the air quality index (AQI), the air of Dhaka is "unhealthy", and it posited third in the measurement of pollution.
-Increasing air and water pollution emanating from traffic congestion and industrial waste are serious problems affecting public health and the quality of life in the city.
-Water bodies and wetlands around Dhaka are facing destruction as these are being filled up to construct multi-storied buildings and other real estate developments.
-Coupled with pollution, such erosion of natural habitats threatens to destroy much of the regional biodiversity.
+According to the World Air Quality Report 2024, Dhaka is one of the world's 20 most polluted cities.